Gothic (film): Plot

-Claire goes missing from her bedroom, and is discovered by Percy; he watches in horror as her breasts metamorphose into eyes; Mary attempts to flee the house, and inadvertently crashes through a glass door.
-Percy infers that the presence haunting them is feeding off of the group's fear.
+Claire goes missing from her bedroom, and is discovered by Shelley; he watches in horror as her breasts metamorphose into eyes; Mary attempts to flee the house, and inadvertently crashes through a glass door.
+Shelley infers that the presence haunting them is feeding off of the group's fear.
 During a failed attempt to hang himself in the barn, Polidori witnesses a figure flee on horseback.
-Percy and Byron attempt to recreate the séance to banish their creation.
-Byron and Percy, both atheists, believe it must be returned to the recesses of their minds, while Mary questions the metaphysical and supernatural events plaguing them.
+Shelley and Byron attempt to recreate the séance to banish their creation.
+Byron and Shelley, both atheists, believe it must be returned to the recesses of their minds, while Mary questions the metaphysical and supernatural events plaguing them.

 In the basement, the three discover Claire nude and covered in mud.
 Byron attempts to hold the séance there, but Mary refuses.
 During the event, Mary crushes the skull, and attempts to stab Byron with a shard.
-Percy stops her, and begins kissing Byron passionately.
+Shelley stops her, and begins kissing Byron passionately.
 As she flees through the home, Mary witnesses an apparition of her son, William, in a coffin, followed by a vision of her suffering a miscarriage.
-In the madness, she attempts to throw herself off a balcony, but is stopped by Percy.
-Mary awakens the following morning and joins Byron, Percy, and Claire in the garden.
+In the madness, she attempts to throw herself off a balcony, but is stopped by Shelley.
+Mary awakens the following morning and joins Byron, Shelley, and Claire in the garden.

 In the contemporary era, tourists visit the Villa.
-A voice-over informs that Mary's son, William, died three years after that night in June 1816, followed by Percy's drowning in 1822; Byron would die two years after Percy, and Polidori committed suicide in London.
+A voice-over informs that Mary's son, William, died three years after that night in June 1816, followed by Shelley's drowning in 1822; Byron would die two years after Shelley, and Polidori committed suicide in London.
 From Mary's previous experience of miscarriage came the desire to raise her child from the dead, which led to her writing Frankenstein.
 From Polidori's homosexuality, suicidal thoughts, and fascination with vampires came the story "The Vampyre."